Delahoyde & Hughes

 - Is Ovid using horses in the same metaphorical fashion as Socrates?
 What is the difference between Socrates' story of the gadfly (and the horse) and Ovid's story of Phaethon and the stallions?

-- What does George Sand add to this discussion?
-How might these stories help us understand the differences in attitudes about individualism between the Greeks and the Romans?
+- How might these stories help us understand the differences in attitudes about individualism between the Greeks and the Romans?

 - What is the American perspective?

 When Phaethon loses control, fires break out on earth, Aethiopians get toasted, the Sahara Desert forms, the Nile hides its origin, and Mother Earth sends up a complaint:"Scarce can my throat find voice to speak (the smoke

 And heat were choking her).
 See my singed hair!